 What happens if you don't pay on time?

 Payments made after the original tax due date are subject to interest and penalty charges.
 There are no extensions for tax payments, but you can apply for an extension if you need more time to file your return.

 Your Commercial Activity License can be suspended or revoked if you haven’t paid your taxes.
-For-profit businesses are not allowed to operated in Philadelphia if they don’t have an active Commercial Activity License.
+For-profit businesses are not allowed to operate in Philadelphia if they don’t have an active Commercial Activity License.
 This means that if you fall behind with your tax payments, you may have to suspend your business operations until you pay the taxes you owe.